Purpose: Manage and maintain the Spokane Mountaineer's chalet and property on Mt. Spokane.

 1. All members of your group who plan to stay overnight must park beneath the power lines in the Mountaineers’ parking area to avoid a ticket or possibly even being towed.

 a.
 Parking is allowed in ALL Mount Spokane State Park lots between 6am and 10pm.
-After 10pm, illegally parked cars will be towed at the owner’s expense.
+After 10pm, illegally parked cars may be towed at the owner’s expense.

 b.
 In the summer there is limited parking at the chalet itself.
 No state parks permits are required on Mountaineers’ property.